WFP logoDesign System

 The theme automatically configures the font-sans variable for Tailwind CSS.
 Once the font is available in your project, no additional configuration is required.

-For better performance, you can host the font files locally.
+For better performance and privacy, you can host the font files locally.
 This is recommended for production applications.

 Step 1: Download font files